oanguenot/simctl-cli/README.md

 Additionnaly, we use an ALE home-made SDK-testing tool called `Afterbuild IOS` which is an application that connects to our **Rainbow** platform and calls public API of the SDK based on JSON scenarios. **Afterbuild IOS** will then check the public events and/or data received in order to make assertions.
 Results of these assertions are saved into a **JUnit XML file**.

-`simcli` proposes the following commands:
+`SimCLI` proposes the following commands:

 -   Select the Rainbow SDK version to use from Carthage (ie: replace the version in `Cartfile`)
 -   Install it into the **Afterbuild IOS** application path (ie: `carthage update`)